bertvanlandeghem/WritingT-SQLCodeForTheEngineNotForYou-TrainingDay/Demos/09-Hey DBA friend why isn't my query parallelizing - Scalar UDF Ediiton/readme.md

 > [!Note]
 > From the [documentation](https://learn.microsoft.com/en-us/sql/relational-databases/query-processing-architecture-guide?view=sql-server-ver15#parallel-query-processing):
 > The SQL Server Query Optimizer doesn't use a parallel execution plan for a query if any one of the following conditions is true:
-> - The serial execution plan is trivial, or does not exceed the cost threshold for parallelism setting.
+> - The serial execution plan is trivial or does not exceed the cost threshold for parallelism setting.
 > - The serial execution plan has a lower total estimated subtree cost than any parallel execution plan explored by the optimizer.
 > - The query contains scalar or relational operators that can't be run in parallel.
 Certain operators can cause a section of the query plan to run in serial mode, or the whole plan to run in serial mode.